BrandonMFong/bulletin/takeaways.md

 - I was using a third party company that made esp32 dev boards.
 I had conneciton issues with the lcd display so I had to buy the espressif dev kit and it worked.
+- debugging remotely is only possible if you know for sure that everything is wired up correctly
+- logging is your friend when remote debugging firmware